-The investment guidelines issued to managers of the Cumbria Fund's investments stress the overriding importance of financial considerations in selecting investments.
-ESG issues can have a material impact on the value of financial assets and are considered across all asset classes where, in the view of the manager, such considerations may add to the risk of comparative under-performance perhaps because of change to the regulatory regime of an industry in which a particular company operates.
-Equally, where a manager has a view, that a positive social, environmental and ethical stance by a company will add to its relative performance, that would be an appropriate factor for the manager to take into account in stock selection.
-Where, however, two investments are evenly balanced ESG considerations could be a deciding factor.
+The Committee recognises that ESG issues, such as climate change can have a material impact on the value of financial assets and ESG is therefore considered across all asset classes where, in the view of the manager, such considerations may add to the risk of comparative under-performance for example because of changes to the regulatory regime of an industry in which a particular company operates.
+Equally, where a manager has a view that a positive social, environmental and governance stance by a company will add to its relative performance, this would be an appropriate factor for the manager to take into account in stock selection.